anwarbio/bioassays/paper.md

 Bioassays is supported on Windows and macOS.
 The package can be installed using install.packages command in R. The source code, vignette, datasets and detailed examples on how to use the package are available on CRAN ( https://CRAN.R-project.org/package=bioassays) and GitHub (https://github.com/anwarbio/bioassays).

 # Acknowledgment
 The author acknowledges Prof Jamie Davies for suggestions and correcting the article.
-Support from lab members (Jamie Davies Group, Centre for Discovery Brain Sciences, University of Ediburgh) are acknowleged.
+Support from lab members (Jamie Davies Group, Centre for Discovery Brain Sciences, University of Ediburgh) are acknowledged.

 # Figures
 ![Input data format from a 96 well plate reading.\label{figure 1}](figure1.png)